ksylvest/encore/README.md

 ## Usage

-Encore is a simple processing library for queueing callbacks
+Encore is for queueing callbacks.
+It ensures that a single executor runs a block while other callbacks block.

     void (^callback)(void) = ^(void) {
         callbacks++;